How to Successfully Treat Heroin Addiction

 Once medical detox is complete, the individual will need to transfer directly to an inpatient treatment program to prevent relapse.
 This is where the majority of the psychological, emotional, and behavioral work will be done.
 In the majority of cases, this phase of the treatment process will last for between one and three months, but it might last longer in severe cases of heroin addiction.
 Once inpatient treatment is complete the individual will move on to aftercare.
 Aftercare generally consists of a prolonged stay at a sober living facility coupled with intensive outpatient or outpatient treatment.
 The goal of sober living is to prepare clients for a return to completely independent living.

 Absolute Awakenings and Heroin Addiction

-At Absolute Awakenings, we help our clients along during every single step of the overall recovery process, from medical detox to inpatient treatment and aftercare.
+At Absolute Awakenings, we help our clients along during every single step of the overall recovery process.
 Heroin addiction is a complex disease, and if it is not effectively treated it will only continue to get worse over time.
 One of the biggest concerns involved in untreated heroin addiction is a drug-related overdose.
 Heroin abuse is extremely prevalent -, according to the National Survey on Drug Use and Health, there were over 948,000 American adults that admitted to using heroin in 2017 alone.
 If you or someone you love has been actively abusing heroin, we at Absolute Awakenings are available to help.
 Simply give us a call today and our treatment advisors will help get you started on your journey of heroin addiction recovery as soon as possible.

 - Huecker MR, Koutsothanasis GA, Abbasy MSU, Marraffa J. Heroin.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 17, 2023. http://www.ncbi.nlm.nih.gov/books/NBK441876/